Discover More: Conservationists

 An interview to an expert in conservation

 We spoke with Norina Vicente from Gorongosa National Park on the subject of conservation.
 The following text is an edited interview between Norina and our Research Officer, Zia.
+You can watch the interview on Instagram or TikTok.

 Could you please introduce yourself?